cleanlab/cleanvision/README.md

 ## Quickstart

-Adding CleanVision into your pipeline is as simple as running the code below:
+Using CleanVision to audit your image data is as simple as running the code below:

 ```python